igelu-eluna/PrimoWorkflows/README.md

         {
             "env": {
                 "ORG": "mq",
+                "PRIMO": "primo-prd",
-                "USER": "user01"
+                "USER": "user01",
+                "AUTH": "okta"
             },
             "defaultCommandTimeout": 8000,
             "requestTimeout": 8000
         }

-    We create a file called **cypress.json** in the repository root with the contents above.
+    We create a file called **cypress.json** in the repository root with similar contents above.
 This file sets up some parameters for Cypress.
 The _defaultCommandTimeout_ by default is 4000 milliseconds.
 We've changed this to 8000 milliseconds as some instances of Primo are a bit slower to load.
 This allows more time for loading and will reduce test errors on timeouts.
 Similarly, we've upped the _requestTimeout_ value from 4000 to 8000 milliseconds as well.

     We also configure some environment variables for telling Cypress which **fixtures** to use: